US Capital

 However, the Burma Caucus and the BRAVE Burma Act might have to face several challenges.
 The Bill is still in its early stages, having just been introduced in the House and referred to the House Committees on the Judiciary, Financial Services, and Foreign Affairs on June 27, 2024.
 It must navigate several legislative steps before becoming law.
 For many Burmese people enduring the daily atrocities of the military junta, developments from Capitol Hill might seem slow.
 Nonetheless, the establishment of the Burma Caucus signifies increased attention to the Myanmar crisis among US policymakers.

 Nyan is a Young Professional Intern at the East-West Center in Washington, DC.
-Currently, he is a rising junior majoring in Philosophy, Politics, and Economics (PPE) at Parami University.
+He is also a rising junior majoring in Philosophy, Politics, and Economics (PPE) at Parami University.